shmoergh/moduleur/ROADMAP.md

 # Shmøergh Moduleur Roadmap

-These are loosely held ideas for what's coming up next in the next version of the Shmøergh Moduleur.
+These are loosely held ideas for what's coming up in the next version of the Shmøergh Moduleur.
 Nothing is a promise here, we are experimenting constantly.
 If you have any ideas on how to improve this synth, please [open an issue](https://github.com/shmoergh/moduleur/issues) or [contribute](./CONTRIBUTING.md) in the [next branch](https://github.com/shmoergh/moduleur/tree/next).

 ## VCO ideas